-Each applicant to the African and African Diaspora Studies Graduate Program must complete an online graduate application form and arrange to send transcripts of all prior college (undergraduate and graduate) work and official reports of the Graduate Records Exam (GRE) and TOEFL (if applicable) to the FIU's Office of Graduate Admissions.
-Each applicant should also send a separate letter of application to the director of the African and African Diaspora Studies Graduate Programs, along with copies of the above material.
+Each applicant to the African & African Diaspora Studies Graduate Program (AADS) must complete an online graduate application form and arrange to send transcripts of all prior college (undergraduate and graduate) work and official reports of the Graduate Records Exam (GRE) and TOEFL (if applicable) to the FIU's Office of Graduate Admissions.
+Each applicant should also send a separate letter of application to the director of the AADS Graduate Programs, along with copies of the above material.
 The letter of application should include a statement expressing the applicant's academic and professional objectives.
 Applicants are strongly encouraged to include examples of academic or other relevant professional work that may support their application.
 Applicants must request two letters of recommendation from professors able to comment on their academic ability.
-The letters of recommendation should be sent directly to the Director of the African and African Diaspora Studies Graduate Program.
+The letters of recommendation should be sent directly to the Director of the African & African Diaspora Studies Graduate Programs.

-The application file must be complete before the African and African Diaspora Studies Graduate Committee will consider the applicant for admission.
+The application file must be complete before the African & African Diaspora Studies Graduate Committee will consider the applicant for admission.
 The deadline for receipt of application--including all supporting materials and letters of recommendation--is February 1st.
-To be admitted into the African and African Diaspora Studies Graduate Program a student must meet the University's graduate admission requirements, which can be found in Florida International University's Graduate Catalog and the following minimum standards:
+To be admitted into the AADS a student must meet the University's graduate admission requirements (which can be found in Florida International University's Graduate Catalog), and the following minimum standards:

-- 1. Applicants must have a baccalaureate degree from an accredited college or university. - Applicants must have an undergraduate grade point average (GPA) of 3.0 or higher and a combined score of 1050 or higher on the verbal and quantitative sections of the Graduate Record Examination (GRE).
+- Applicants must have a baccalaureate degree from an accredited college or university. - Applicants must have an undergraduate grade point average (GPA) of 3.0 or higher and submit official scores for the Graduate Record Examination (GRE).
 Applicants must submit both grade transcripts and GRE scores for consideration.
-The student must also have a GPA of 3.5 on any previous graduate work. - Applicants should request that two letters of recommendation from individuals able to judge a student's academic potential be sent directly to the Director of the African and African Diaspora Studies Graduate Program.
-For the exact street address, please consult our website at http://africana.fiu.edu. - Applicants are encouraged to submit examples of written work and other supporting materials. - International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
+The student must also have a GPA of 3.5 on any previous graduate work.

+- Applicants should request that two letters of recommendation from individuals able to judge a their academic potential be sent directly to the Director of the African & African Diaspora Studies Graduate Programs.
+For the exact street address, please consult our website at http://africana.fiu.edu. - Applicants are encouraged to submit examples of written work and other supporting materials. - 5.
+International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
 A total score of 80 on the iBT TOEFL or 6.5 overall on the IELTS is required.